WADK: History

 A daytime-only station its entire history, WADK filed in 1976 to increase its power to 2,500 watts and go full-time.
 It was the opening salvo in what would turn out to be a recurring fight amidst major changes in the Aquidneck broadcasting landscape.
 By the time that Key Stations had filed the petition to become a full-time station, Bay Broadcasters was years into the fight to put WOTB (107.1 FM) on the air.
 With 24-hour FM competition on the horizon, Key Stations owner Arnold Lerner opted to sell the AM station.
 The new owner, Newport Communications, was headed by Paramount Pictures vice president Peter Kuyper.

 The full-service station continued with its format, which also included a live radio variety show hosted by Saucy Sylvia.
 Spectrum Communications of Boulder, Colorado, purchased WADK in 1983, largely acting as an absentee owner; two years later, after one of Spectrum's shareholders decided to sell, it was acquired by Connecticut-based Perry Communications, which hoped to be more aggressive in the station's attempts to go full-time.
 A year later, Perry purchased WOTB—giving it control of both of the commercial stations on Aquidneck Island—and announced plans to expand its coverage area.
 During this time period, WADK dropped its afternoon music programming and, with it, much of its high school sports coverage.

 Urso Broadcasting of Westerly purchased WADK and WOTB in 1996, and an immediate format change was made on the FM, which dropped jazz programming after more than a decade and flipped to alternative rock; at the same time, weekend jazz programming was added to WADK's schedule.
-The FM station was sold off a year later to Citadel Communications, but Urso retained WADK until Astro Tele-Communications purchased it and WERI-FM 99.3 for $1.8 million.
+The FM station was sold off a year later to Citadel Communications, but Urso retained WADK until Astro Tele-Communications purchased it and WERI-FM 99.3 for $1.8 million in 1999.

 WADK and the FM station, known at the time as WJZS, were sold to 3G Broadcasting, owner of two Florida stations, in 2013.
+Kurt Jackson's Island Broadcasting of RI agreed to purchase WADK and the FM station, now WMNP, in 2024.